-I didn’t really grow up watching the Oprah show as a kid, but I definitely have friends who did, and I think this wholesome movie is absolutely for that generation of young people who grew up idolizing Oprah.
+I didn’t really grow up watching The Oprah Winfrey Show as a kid, but I definitely have friends who did, and I think this wholesome movie is absolutely for that generation of young people who grew up idolizing Oprah.
 And also for small children ages 12 and under.

 A Wrinkle in Time is the film adaptation of the original children’s novel series by Madeleine L’Engle, directed by the one and only Ava DuVernay.
 Having not read the books as a kid, I went into the theater kind of blind; I had heard mixed reviews across the board and I had high expectations without really knowing what to expect.
 Leaving the theater, I have to say I was both enchanted and slightly underwhelmed.
 The film follows a young, troubled girl, Meg, who is bullied and struggles at school after her father disappears.
 With her Filipino brother, Charles Wallace, Meg runs into a variety of fantastical events à la The Cat Returns (Morita, 2002), including the three Mrs.: Mrs. Which (a godly Oprah Winfrey), Mrs. Whatsit (a chirpy Reese Witherspoon), and Mrs. Who (a surprising Mindy Kaling).
 Together, they all travel the “universe” to find the dad (Chris Pine).
 And along the way, Meg learns to love herself and all her flaws like a true Miyazaki protagonist.